Azure/wordpress-linux-appservice/WordPress/wordpress_migration_linux_appservices.md

 **Note:** Migrate the content to a test instance first, validate all E2E scenarios of your website, and if everything works as expected, swap this instance to the production slot.

+ You can migrate your site to WordPress on Auzre App Service in two ways:
+ 1. With WordPress plugin All-In-One WP Migration
+ 2. Manual process of migration

 ## 	1. All-In-One WP Migration Plugin